First Degree Assault Penalties AL & Defense Strategies

-In Alabama, first-degree assault charges are taken incredibly seriously.
-With penalties including thousands of dollars in fines and multiple years in jail, it is extremely important that any individual involved with such a charge contact an experienced attorney immediately.
-These sorts of penalties can have a severe impact on an individual for many years after the crime has occurred, which should be effectively dealt with as soon as possible.
-A seasoned assault lawyer will be knowledgeable of all penalties associated with a first-degree assault charge, and be able to properly defend any charge their client may be facing.
+An Alabama first degree assault charge is a very serious legal issue.
+With 1st degree assault penalties including thousands of dollars in fines and multiple years in jail, it is extremely important that any individual up against such a charge contact an experienced Birmingham criminal defense attorney immediately.
+These sorts of penalties can have a severe impact on an individual for many years after the crime has occurred, so your case should be effectively handled as soon as possible.
+A seasoned assault lawyer will be knowledgeable of all penalties associated with a first-degree assault charge, and will be able to properly defend any criminal charge you may be facing.

-The major long-term consequence of someone who has been convicted of first-degree assault in Alabama is having a serious violent felony offense on their record.
+The major long-term consequence of someone who has been convicted of first degree assault in Alabama is having a serious violent felony offense on their record.
 Unfortunately, in Alabama, there is no type of expungement currently available to eliminate a felony conviction.
-So, a person convicted of first-degree assault in Alabama is unable to vote, carry a firearm, and faces habitual offender sentencing should they be convicted in the future of felony and theft.
+So, a person convicted of first degree assault in Alabama is unable to vote or carry a firearm, and faces habitual offender sentencing should they be convicted in the future of felony and theft.

 As well, causation of the injury and causation of an accident, if involved, are things to focus on when trying to mitigate penalties and exposure to a first-degree assault prosecution.